On the Existence of Static Equilibria of a Cable-Suspended Load with Non-stopping Flying Carriers: Numerical Results

+In this section, we propose simulation results that support the previously presented results.
+A video of the simulation results can be found at \href{https://youtu.be/A18oq4oTQl8}{https://youtu.be/A18oq4oTQl8}.
 The simulations have been carried out in Matlab-Simulink.
 The dynamics of each carrier is a double integrator controlled through a PD feedback law to follow a desired trajectory.
 Indeed, the scope of this work is to assess the feasibility of non-stop flights for the considered application.
-Implementation of such flights considering more realistic non-stop UAV dynamics is left for future work.
+The implementation considering more realistic non-stop UAV dynamics is left for future work.

 The carriers' mass is 0.1 kg, and the derivative and proportional gain matrices are diagonal with values on the diagonals equal to 1.5 Ns/m and 1000 N/m, respectively.

 The rigid body object is suspended below the cables, it has a mass equal to 1 kg and diagonal rotational inertia with diagonal elements equal to 0.01 N$\cdot$m/s.